jbacon11/Binary-Search/README.md

 # Binary Search
- python program that uses the binary search program
+ python program that uses the binary search algorithm

 Binargy search is a divide and conquer algorithim that searches through an ordered list faster rather than scanning every element in a list.
 Let's search an order list of values sorted from least to greatest.
 We first look at the middle index.
 If our search item is equal return the the index of element.